 - First use of paper money (China).

-- Pope Gregory I reorganizes the use of plainchant in Christian services, collecting chants from a variety of sources and establishing a more uniform standard (Italy).
+- Pope Gregory I reorganizes the use of plainchant in Christian services, collecting chants from a variety of sources and establishing a more uniform standard for church music (Italy).

 - The Horyu-ji Buddhist Temple is constructed in Ikarauga (Japan).

 - The Grand Canal between Beijing and Hangzhou, the longest in the world, is completed (China).

 - Li Yuan establishes the Tang Dynasty, which will rule China for 286 years.

 - Muhammad flees to Medina from Mecca in the hejira (Saudi Arabia).